UniNilsBrehm/RoiBaView/README.md

 | : .           | : .           |     | : .           |
 | x<sub>n</sub> | x<sub>n</sub> |     | x<sub>n</sub> |

-Everytime you import a csv file you will be asked to enter the sampling rate in Hz.
+Everytime you import a csv file you will be asked to enter the sampling rate in Hz.<br>

 If the data file does not contain ROI based data, but traces that are the same for all ROIs (global) you can check the "global data set" setting.
-Each Column will be treated as a data trace.
+Each Column will be treated as a data trace.<br>

 The Viewer can only import files using "comma" (,) as separator.
-You can convert files using different separators like this:
+You can convert files using different separators like this:<br>
-<i>Tools --> Convert csv files</i>
+<i>Tools --> Convert csv files</i><br>
 - Select the File
 - Specify the separator of this file
 - Specify the desired separator for the output file